Vinnugujjar/marketingapp/README.md

 DELETE	/users/{id}	Delete user by ID

-Error Handling
-❌ If data is not found during update/delete, a custom exception is thrown.
-❌ If there is an issue with email sending, a fallback mechanism is used.

 📧 Email Notification
 After a user submits data, a confirmation email is sent automatically via Gmail SMTP.